-Conventional peeps are typically make with sugar, corn syrup and gelatin as well as food colorings, preservatives and even carnauba wax.
+Conventional peeps are typically make with sugar, corn syrup and gelatin as well as food coloring, preservatives and even carnauba wax.

 This means that it is sugar and high fructose corn syrup (from GM corn) and chemicals.
 While the gelatin may be the best ingredient, it is certainly not from animals raised on pasture.
 I don’t think you really want your kids eating that…